Honeybee-Lee/Security-plus-exam-study-questions/README.md

 **12. A cloud service provider has created an environment where customers can connect existing local networks to the cloud for additional computing resources and the block internal HR applications from reaching the cloud.
 Which of the following cloud models is being used?**<br>
-*This isn't a question, but there are some similar on the exam*<br>

 A. Public<br>
 B. Community<br>
 C. Hybrid<br>
 D. Private<br>

 **13. Which of the following is an effective tool to stop or prevent the exfiltration of data from a network?**
-*This isn't a question, but there are some similar on the exam*<br>

 A. DLP<br>
 B. NIDS<br>